stremovsky/ultimate-resources-android-devs/RxJava-for-Android.md

    * [Introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) : Author wrote this practical tutorial keeping focus on how to think in Reactive, so that devs can get started.
    * [ABCs of RxJava](https://www.slideshare.net/FlorinaMuntenescu/the-abcs-of-rxjava-64925005) : The aim of this talk is first of all to create the reactive programming mindset; to explain what an Observable and a Subscriber are; and to give a bit of insight in the magic of thread handling in RxJava.

  - #### Practising and becoming a Pro

    * [Learning RxJava for Android by example](https://github.com/kaushikgopal/RxJava-Android-Samples)

+ - #### Switching from RxJava1 to RxJava2

+   * A kind of basic [cheat sheet](https://github.com/petrnohejl/Java/blob/master/rxjava2.md).
+   * [RxJava2 Android Examples](https://github.com/amitshekhariitbhu/RxJava2-Android-Samples) : Migration From RxJava 1 to RxJava 2 - How to use RxJava 2 in Android

  - #### Resources for quick help